-Authority and Jurisdiction of the Belmont Abbey Campus Police Department
+Authority & Jurisdiction of Belmont Abbey Campus Police Department

 Campus Police officers are empowered with full law enforcement/arrest powers under North Carolina General Statute 74E.
-Their jurisdiction includes all property owned or controlled by Belmont Abbey College and all state-owned or maintained roadways that bisect or run adjacent to campus property and all properties owned by the Monastic Community.
+Their jurisdiction includes all property owned or controlled by Belmont Abbey College and all stateowned or maintained roadways that bisect or run adjacent to campus property and all properties owned by the Monastic Community.
 Belmont Abbey Campus Police officers are charged with the apprehension of criminal offenders, criminal investigation, traffic enforcement/accident investigation, enforcement of all local, state, and federal laws, parking and traffic management and enforcement, community service, security of people and property, public safety, and serving warrants and summons on campus property.